How To Record with the Screen Turned Black & Off in Android

 When it comes to public property, you’re free to record there, but anyone appearing in your video should still be asked for consent.
 We aren’t lawyers, so if you are concerned about your legal rights regarding recording and being recorded, make sure you check out both the federal and state laws in your area, and look here for the Digital Media Law Project’s thoughts on recording video and other digital content.

-To take it further we need an app.
+To take it a step further, you’ll need to use a third-party app.
 Here are a few apps that can record with the screen turned off in Android.

 Background Video Recorder